danialafjeh/Project-5-ToDoList-RESTful-API/README.md

 # About Project
 # 🚀 To-Do List RESTful API

-A secure and fully functional Todo List REST API built with Django REST Framework (DRF).
+A secure and fully functional To-Do List REST API built with Django REST Framework (DRF).
 This project demonstrates authentication, authorization, user management, task management, pagination, search functionality, and API documentation using Swagger/OpenAPI.

 The API follows a permission-based architecture where users can only access and manage their own resources, while administrators have additional privileges for system-wide management and monitoring.